quicwg/ops-drafts/draft-ietf-quic-manageability.md

 timers or through least-recently-used eviction, depending on application requirements.

-{{?RFC4787}} requires a timout that is not less than 2 minutes for most UDP traffic.
+{{?RFC4787}} requires a timeout that is not less than 2 minutes for most UDP traffic.
 However, in pratice, timers are often lower, in the range of 15 to 30 seconds.
 In contrast, {{?RFC5382}} recommends a timeout of more than 2 hours for TCP,